 SCOTCH & SODA

-BARFLY DSINFECTANT
+BARFLY DISINFECTANT

-A scarce product the beginning of the pandemic, hand disinfectant is now easy to source and has become a household staple – only in most cases it smells either dreadful, medicinal or just plain boring nd the container it is sold in usually looks the part, too.
-Enter Scotch & Soda’s Barfly: formulated with 80% alcohol and the fresh Barfly Scotch & Soda Signature scent, this spray keeps hands clean and moisturizes them at the same time, smell .
-The scent will be familiar to many customers from Scotch & Soda’s unisex perfume of the same , with fresh top notes of citrus-herb, middle notes of lavender and jasmine, and base notes of sandalwood, musk and Madagascar vanilla.
+A scarce product at the beginning of the pandemic, hand disinfectant is now easy to source and has become a household staple – only in most cases it smells either dreadful, medicinal or just plain boring.
+And the container it is sold in usually looks the part, too.
+Enter Scotch & Soda’s Barfly: formulated with 80% alcohol and the fresh Barfly Scotch & Soda Signature scent, this spray keeps hands clean and moisturizes them at the same time, all while smelling marvelous.
+The scent will be familiar to many customers as it is taken from Scotch & Soda’s unisex perfume of the same name, with fresh top notes of citrus-herb, middle notes of lavender and jasmine, and base notes of sandalwood, musk and Madagascar vanilla.
 The sleek dark bottle will retail at 9.95 EUR.

 www.scotch-soda.com